What is the apprentice program?

-After this foundational training, apprentices spend four months:
+After this foundational training, apprentices spend 8-9 weeks:

 - learning guest service and business building best practices

-- serving guests in salon under the guidance of a mentor for hands-on practice to build confidence
+- serving guests in salon under the guidance of a mentor to build confidence

 Apprentices will choose to focus on design or color first.
-Those who do not wish to specialize may continue taking classes one day per week in the other concentration while working as a floor artist.
-After completing both programs, a Gene Juarez artist can work as a stylist offering both design and color services.
+Those who do not wish to specialize may then complete cross-training in the other concentration while working as a floor artist.
+After completing both programs, a Gene Juarez artist may work as a stylist offering both design and color services.

 Do I have to sign a contract?